Pomax/are-we-flying/docs/index.md

       { icon, draggable: true }
     ).addTo(this.map));

-    // And we make sure there's a nice label for the user... this.setWaypointLabel(waypoint, number);
+    // We we set a human-friendly label this.setWaypointLabel(waypoint, number);

-    // Next, if we click-drag a marker, we want to send its new
+    // Next, if we click-drag a marker, we want to send the positional
-    // position to the server only once we let go. marker.on(`drag`, (event) => (marker.__drag__latlng = event.latlng));
+    // change to the server once we let go. marker.on(`drag`, (event) => (marker.__drag__latlng = event.latlng));
     marker.on(`dragend`, () => {
       const { lat, lng: long } = marker.__drag__latlng;